nhutu1911/CIS350-HW2-NGUYEN/README.md

 # TU NGUYEN
 ### I am interested in...
-- Financial management software 💸 <br />Software which can help people keep track on their spending in the simplest way and give them better finalcial plans.
+- Financial management software 💸 <br /> -> Software which can help people keep track on their spending in the simplest way and give them better finalcial plans.
-- Ice-skating ⛸ at Rosa Park ❄️
- -> This is one of my most exciting outdoor activity in the winter.
+- Ice-skating ⛸ at Rosa Park ❄️  <br /> -> This is one of my most exciting outdoor activity in the winter.
-- Decluttering 🏡
+- Decluttering 🏡 <br />
  -> Making my space becomes more minimalist is just so satisfying and lightening 🧘🏻‍♀️g
 ## Technical background
 Have experience in 💻